SMT-COMP/smt-comp.github.io/_news_2021/2021-05-07-call-for-solvers.md

 The pre- and post-processors we plan to use in the SMT-COMP 2021 were uploaded to StarExec.
 Note that for testing your solver in the incremental track you need to [wrap the trace executor around your solver](https://github.com/smt-comp/trace-executor#wrapping-your-solver).
 Nonetheless, you should provide us with the link to the original unwrapped solver; we will wrap your solver during the competition.

 This year we will organise also a separate, experimental track for parallel and cloud solvers.
-For more information on the participation on these two tracks, see [the earlier announcement](2021-02-05-parallel-and-cloud-tracks).
+For more information on the participation on these two tracks, see [Parallel & Cloud Tracks](/2021/parallel-and-cloud-tracks.html).

 Please see the competition rules for further details.